githubschool/ideal-garbanzo/README.md

 ### What's Next?

-After you have completed this course, you are probably wondering where to go from here: (I am adding this Jl);
+After you have completed this course, you are probably wondering where to go from here:

 - [GitHub's On Demand Training](https://services.github.com/on-demand/)
 - [Recommended Path for Learning More](https://services.github.com/on-demand/resources/learning-path/)